fsantanna/tml/README.md

 TML is a Time Machine Library for SDL.

-The programmer can specify points in time to travel back and forth, and then resume the simulation from there.
+The library user can programmatically specify a point in time to travel, and then resume the simulation from there.

 <p align="middle">
     <kbd> <img src="jump.gif"  width="250"> </kbd>